frontcover/fpgademos_sdrangan/docs/units/scalar_fun/vitis_ip.md

         c = a * b;
         }
 ~~~

-So, the function just multiplies two numbers.
+The function just multiplies two numbers.
 You can change this as you like.
 This file is already in the git repo, so you do not need to write it.
    * Recall, that in the settings, we stated that `simp_fun` is the **top** function.
 This function is referring to the function `simp_fun` in this file.
 It will define the inputs and outputs that we will see in the processing system.
 * In the SCALAR_FUN_VITIS explorer pane (left sidebar), right click **Sources** and select **Add Source File** and open `scalar_fun.cpp`.
 We have now added the file to our project.